New rules could permit Korean gov’t to seize tax evaders’ crypto By Cointelegraph - Up News Info

 South Korean legislators propose to revise tax codes so that tax authorities would be able to confiscate tax evaders’ crypto assets directly from their digital wallets.

-As per a report published on July 26, the proposal forms part of a wider, annual review of the country’s tax system.
-This year, faced with rising welfare costs to help sustain an increasingly elderly population, legislators are looking to amend a total of 16 existing tax codes.
+According to a report published on July 26, the proposal forms part of a wider, annual review of the country’s tax system.
+This year, faced with rising welfare costs to help sustain the increasingly elderly population, legislators are looking to amend a total of 16 existing tax codes.

 Continue Reading on Coin Telegraph